CodeForPhilly/prevention-point/README.md

  For more information on the front-end please see the [front-end README](./frontend/readme)

 ## Scripts
-`scripts/bootstrap.sh` - brings a fully working environment `scrpts/develop.sh` - Run after bootstrapping.
+`scripts/bootstrap` - brings up a fully working environment `scripts/setup` - Run after bootstrapping.
 Loads data for development and testing

 Other tools
 ## Links